WebKit/explainers/model/README.md

 * `autoplay`: read-write boolean indicating whether the model will automatically start playback.
 Setting this property to `false` removes the `autoplay` HTML attribute if present, while setting it to `true` adds the `autoplay` HTML attribute if absent.
-* `interactive`: read-write boolean indicating whether the model is animated.
+* `interactive`: read-write boolean indicating whether the model can be interacted with.
 Setting this property to `false` removes the `interactive` HTML attribute if present, while setting it to `true` adds the `interactive` HTML attribute if absent.